 RML is an extension of R2RML.
 RML rules are executed by processors.
-To easy the creation and execution of these rules, we developed graphical user interfaces and YARRRML, a human-readable text-based representation based on YAML, together with the relevant tooling.
+To ease the creation and execution of these rules, we developed graphical user interfaces and YARRRML, a human-readable text-based representation based on YAML, together with the relevant tooling.
 We created wrappers to easy the use of our processors in your development environment.
 It is also possible to validate your RML rules to improve the quality of your resulting knowledge graphs.

 An RML processor executes RML rules and generate the corresponding knowledge graphs.